Skip to main content

 About the Pediatric Brain Tumor Consortium (PBTC)

 The Pediatric Brain Tumor Consortium (PBTC) is composed of 15 academic centers and children's hospitals located across the United States and Canada which are competitively selected based on their scientific excellence and clinical expertise in pediatric brain tumors.
-The PBTC's primary objective is to rapidly conduct novel phase I and II clinical evaluations of new therapeutic agents, treatment delivery technologies and radiation treatment strategies in children from infancy to 21 years of age with primary central nervous system (CNS) tumors.
+The PBTC's primary objective is to rapidly conduct novel phase 1 and 2 clinical evaluations of new therapeutic agents, treatment delivery technologies and radiation treatment strategies in children from infancy to 21 years of age with primary central nervous system (CNS) tumors.

 • Updated: